PUBLISHED

 You need to keep a close eye on user behavior and continuously adapt and optimize your product.
 It is not enough to launch a new feature and review the impact one time.

-According to Forrester and Adobe, brands who prioritize user experience see over 1.5x higher YoY growth in customer retention, repeat purchase rates, and customer lifetime value.
+According to Forrester and Adobe, brands that prioritize user experience see over 1.5x higher YoY growth in customer retention, repeat purchase rates, and customer lifetime value.

 From food delivery to automobiles, top brands like Costa Coffee, Ford, Orange, and Vodafone rely on UXCam to understand user needs and monitor user behavior.
 These insights enable them to deliver first-class products worthy of a globally-renowned brand.